Our role in a global agenda

 Responsible Consumption and Production

-Our collaborations and value chains seek to ensure a sustainable and responsible management of plastics by prolonging the life cycle through recycling.
+Our collaborations and value chains seek to ensure responsible management and more sustainable use of plastics by prolonging the life cycle through recycling.
 Thereby the need for production of new virgin plastics and waste generation is reduced.

 Life Below Water